hfchen20/foamMooring/README.md

 - Write VTK files 'mooringN.vtk' for mooring lines where N denotes a time sequence number.
 - Prepare a vtk.series file 'mooring.vtk.series' to be loaded into Paraview.
-- A python script and example VTK files are provided in the tutorial to post-process MoorDyn output.
+- A Python script and example VTK files are provided in the tutorial to post-process MoorDyn output.
 - The mooring tension could also be added to the VTK files.
 - MoorDyn v2 has a built-in functionality to write XML-based [VTK files](https://gitlab.com/hfchen20/foamMooring/-/merge_requests/3).